flagscript/Flagscript.PiranhaCms.Aws.S3Storage/DOCUMENTATION.md

 The Flagscript.PiranhaCms.Aws.S3Storage library has 3 configuration settings.
 These are as follows:

 - Bucket Name: Name of S3 bucket with static website hosting enabled.
 - Key Prefix: Optional Key Prefix for items written to the S3 bucket.
-For example, a key prefix of flagscript/dev will write items to [bucket]/flagscript/dev/[item name].
+For example, a key prefix of flagscript/dev will write items to {bucket}/flagscript/dev/{item name}.
 This is an optional setting.
 If it is not set, it will default to 'uploads'.
 You can set it to the empty string or null if you wish to write to the root of th ebucket.
-- Public Root Url: The scheme/domain portion of the URL assigned to your S3 bucket, or a CloudFront distribution on top of that bucket. e.g. http://[my-bucket].s3-website-[region].amazonaws.com/
+- Public Root Url: The scheme/domain portion of the URL assigned to your S3 bucket, or a CloudFront distribution on top of that bucket. e.g. http://{my-bucket}.s3-website-{region}.amazonaws.com/

 There are two ways to configure/obtain these settings programatically: